 Dog sentenced to death by stoning

-However, he denies the sentence was ordered.
+Nonetheless, he insists that the sentence was never issued.

 Newsletter